anastasia-v-m/rsschool-cv_stage0/cv.md

 **Contact information**

-matushevskayaanastasia@gmail.com
+e-mail: matushevskayaanastasia@gmail.com
+git: anastasia-v-m

 **About me**

-I graduated from Polotsk State University with a degree in Finance and Credit.
-Now I work in technical support in a large holding.
-Working in the IT sphere fascinated me and I want to further develop in this direction.
-Thus, I decided to master the front-end direction.
-Now I study technology:
+I have a higher education in economics.
+And some experience in sales and economics let me understand that this is not what I want develop in future.
+Since 2015 I work as an 1S programmer.
+And I want to achieve more in programming.
+So I have started to study JavaScript by myself on learn.javascript.ru.
+Now during RSSchool course I am going to structure my knowledge, gain hands-on experience and master skills to apply for a position of a junior JavaScript developer.

+My soft skills:
+* Discipline
+* Purposefulness
+* Communication skills

+My hard skills (base level):
-1. HTML
+* HTML
-1. CSS
+* CSS
-1. JS
+* JavaScript
+* Git
+* SQL

 **Code example**